 You may be a hellbender home wrecker and not even know it.
 But first what the hell is a hellbender, also affectionately called snot otters?
 This saga begins as a love story.
 A what?

 Last fall, my sister Corrie Woods, who happens to be the marketing brilliance behind Lichty Guitars, posted a photo on Facebook.
-When hiking in one of our North Carolina National forests, she came across stacks of rocks in a river.
+When hiking in one of our North Carolina National Forests, she came across stacks of rocks in a river.
 After posting a picture of the rock stacks, Nancy MacDonald, a friend of ours, commented on why she and her husband stopped stacking stones.
 Not only did her comment catch our attention but she included a link to a video which knocked our rocks off.
 You’ll see a stone sculptor theme throughout our blogs.
 Catchy, yes?

-The video, “The Last Dragons-Protecting Appalachia’s Hellbenders” introduced us to an incredible prehistoric salamander, the hellbender, which live in our rivers along the East coast of the US.
+The video, “The Last Dragons-Protecting Appalachia’s Hellbenders” introduced us to an incredible prehistoric salamander, the hellbender, which lives in our rivers along the East coast of the US.
 Growing to over 2 feet long, their populations have significantly declined for a number of reasons, one of which is stone stacking.
 You see, hellbenders live under rocks in rivers.
 And they love their rock homes and rarely stray far.
 Move their rock, they can literally die. (see Did You Know Hellbenders for more info).

 Falling in Love

 But back to the video, one look, very much like the first time Dale and I met, was all it took.
 We were in love!
 Then we discovered the WNC Nature Center in Asheville has a live one and of course, we had to go see him.
 And yes, we confirmed it is a him.
-Next thing we knew, Dale was looking at a big, old piece of alabaster he had in his rock pile and announced “there is a hellbender in there”.
+Next thing we knew, Dale was looking at a big, old piece of alabaster he had in his rock pile and announced: “there is a hellbender in there”.